major/MySQLTuner-perl/README.md

 	password = *****
 	host = localhost

+Question: What's minimum privileges needed by a specific mysqltuner user in database ?

+        mysql>GRANT SELECT, PROCESS,EXECUTE, REPLICATION CLIENT,SHOW DATABASES,SHOW VIEW ON *.* FOR 'mysqltuner'@'localhost' identified by pwd1234;

 Question: It's not working on my OS!
 What gives?!

 These kinds of things are bound to happen.
 Here are the details I need from you in order to research the problem thoroughly: